masesisaac/ndcopy-ndpaste/README.md

 ### ndcopy

-Takes standard input and places it in the clipboard buffer.
+Takes standard input and places it in the clipboard.

 ```$ ndcopy "some cool text"```